RiccardoSilvestri/RiccardoSilvestri/README.md

 ## Hi there, I'm Riccardo 🦀

 ## About Me
-Aspiring full-stack developer.
+I am an aspiring Full-Stack Developer.
 Eager to take on new projects and collaborations.

 ### Aspiring Full-Stack Developer
 - 🌍 Living in Italy